 Chemotherapy uses drugs to destroy cancer cells.
 Most people treated for cancer receive some kind of chemotherapy.
 Side effects will vary depending on the type, dose and frequency of the drug or drug combination you receive.

 Chemotherapy can destroy cancer cells, but it can also destroy normal cells.
-It is given through a vein or taken in pill form.
+It is given through a vein, as a shot , or taken in pill form.
 Chemotherapy is usually given in cycles, which means you may receive treatment for several weeks then take a break for your body to recover.
 A common chemotherapy drug regimen for NHL is called CHOP, which includes cyclophosphamide (Cytoxan®), doxorubicin (hydroxydoxorubicin), vincristine (Oncovin®) and prednisone.

 Stem Cell Transplant

-Radioimmunotherapy combines radiation therapy and immunotherapy.
+- Radioimmunotherapy.
+This treatment combines radiation therapy and immunotherapy.
 A monoclonal antibody is used to deliver radiation directly to the cancer cell.
-There is one FDA-approved radioimmunotherapy treatment—ibritumomab tiuxetan (Zevalin®).
 Radioimmunotherapy may be an option for NHL patients with specific types of B-cell lymphomas.
 It is used more commonly in relapsed or refractory disease, when cancer comes back or remains in the bone marrow after treatment.

-Targeted Therapy uses new kinds of drugs to identify and target cancer cells, causing less harm to normal cells.
-These drugs are described by doctors as proteasome inhibitors, histone deacetylase (HDAC) inhibitors, and kinase inhibitors.
-Some work by interfering with a tumor’s ability to grow its own blood supply, while others interrupt the signaling system within the cancer cell to prevent it from growing and dividing.
+Targeted therapy uses new kinds of drugs to identify and target cancer cells, causing less harm to normal cells.
+There are several types of targeted therapy in use today, including: proteasome inhibitors, histone deacetylase (HDAC) inhibitors, kinase inhibitors, and antibody drug conjugates.
+Some work by interfering with a tumor’s ability to grow its own blood supply.
+Others interrupt the signaling system within the cancer cell to stop it from growing and dividing.

-Radiation Therapy uses high-energy rays or ionizing radiation to kill cancer cells.
+Radiation therapy uses high-energy rays or ionizing radiation to kill cancer cells.
 The goal is to damage cancer cells without harming healthy tissue.
-To minimize damage to healthy cells, radiation doses are calculated precisely; treatment areas are carefully defined; and treatment is spread out over time.
 After radiation treatment ends, cancer cells continue to die for days or even months.
 Some people with cancer only need radiation therapy.
 Others receive radiation before, during or after other treatments.

-Radiation therapy for NHL uses a focused beam of radiation delivered from a machine outside of the body.
+Radiation therapy for NHL uses a focused beam of radiation from a machine outside of the body.
 External beam radiation is a painless procedure.
-Radiation may be the main treatment for some stage I and II lymphomas, or used with chemotherapy for more advanced lymphomas.
-People receiving stem cell transplants may get whole-body radiation along with chemotherapy in an effort to kill lymphoma cells throughout the body, and to help prepare the body to receive the stem cells .
+Radiation may be the main treatment for some stage I and II lymphomas.
+It may be used with chemotherapy for more advanced lymphomas.
+People receiving stem cell transplants may get whole-body radiation along with chemotherapy to kill lymphoma cells throughout the body, and to help prepare the body to receive the stem cells .
 Radiation therapy is also sometimes used to treat symptoms of lymphoma.
-Some radiation is available in drug form, such as the drug Zevalin®.
+Some radiation is available in drug form.